kartoza/africa_rangeland_watch/docs/src/user/manual/map.md

         [![Bare Ground Cover](./img/manual-map-img-21.png)](./img/manual-map-img-21.png)

+    **3. User Defined:** allows users to view the shape files they have uploaded.
+Users can also apply their shape files onn the checking the corresponding checkbox.

 2. **Analysis:** This section allows users to perform analyses based on various conditions and run the analysis on the map to visualise the results.

     [![Analysis Section](./img/manual-map-img-5.png)](./img/manual-map-img-5.png)